Blue Jackets stay hot, stop Penguins

 Foligno gave Columbus a 2-1 lead with an unassisted goal 26 seconds into the second.
 After Malkin turned the puck over, Foligno beat Jarry on his stick side.
 At 2:52 of the second, Nyquist picked up his second of the game.
 His backhander from the slot came on a power play to make it 3-1 and extend the Blue Jackets' lead in shots to 20-4.

 Columbus got another power-play goal, from Foligno, at 15:09 of the second to push its lead to 4-1.
-He got to a puck that died when defenseman Jack Johnson blocked a shot and scored from the slot.
-Letang cut it to 4-2 at 5:20 of the third on far-side shot off the far post from the right dot.
+He got to a puck that died when defenseman Jack Johnson blocked a shot, and Foligno scored from the slot.
+Letang cut it to 4-2 at 5:20 of the third on a far-side shot off the far post from the right dot.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)